Gangabal Lake: Religious significance

 Gangabal Lake is sacred for Hindus, who consider it a manifestation of Ganga and the region to be an abode of Shiva.
 Kashmiri Hindus immerse the ashes of their dead after cremation in the lake, and consider it equivalent to the river Ganga and Haridwar for performing ancestral rites.
 An annual pilgrimage, called Harmukh-Gangabal Yatra, starts from the 8th-century Wangath Temple complex at Naranag.
-The lake is also invoked during the rituals of Kaw Punim, a Kashmiri Hindu festival.
+The lake is also invoked during the rituals of Kaaw Punim, a Kashmiri Hindu festival.
 It is considered the traditional source of the Sind River.

 Access

 Gangbal Lake is approached from Srinagar, 45 kilometers by road via Ganderbal up to Naranag, and then a trek of 15 kilometers upslope leads to the lake, which can be covered by a horse ride or on foot.
 The Gujjar shepherds can be seen during the trek with their flocks of sheep and goats.
 Another trek (25 kilometers long) leads to the lake site from Sonamarg via the Vishansar Lake, crossing three mountain passes, Nichnai pass, Gadsar pass, and Zajibal pass of an average elevation of 4100 meters.
 It can also be accessed through a trek from Bandipore via Arin and from Gurez via Tilel.
 The trek to the lake Gangabal takes place in an alpine environment, (cut crossing) with meadows, (cut from) and huts of Gujjars with their herds crossing through two passes over 4,000 m to get to the lake Gangabal.